EXCLUSIVE-Unilever, Henkel and buyout funds eye bids for Coty's $7 bln beauty brands –sources

 By Pamela Barbaglia and Arno Schuetze

-LONDON/FRANKFURT, Nov 21 (Reuters) - Consumer goods giants Unilever ULVR.L and Henkel HNKG_p.DE and a series of buyout funds including Advent and Cinven are talking to U.S. cosmetics maker Coty COTY.N to submit bids for some of its most popular beauty brands, three sources told Reuters.
+LONDON/FRANKFURT, Nov 22 (Reuters) - Consumer goods giants Unilever ULVR.L and Henkel HNKG_p.DE and buyout funds including Advent and Cinven are exploring bids for some of Coty's COTY.N top beauty brands in a deal worth up to $7 billion, three sources told Reuters.

-The portfolio, which includes Wella, Clairol, GHD and OPI among others, is worth up to $7 billion and has drawn interest from both industry players and financial investors, they said.

-Colgate-Palmolive Co CL.N is among a number of consumer companies looking at add-on deals to grow their skin care units, the sources said.
+Colgate-Palmolive Co CL.N is also looking to enter the bidding race for Coty's portfolio which focuses on professional hair and nail care products including Wella, Clairol, GHD and OPI, the sources said, speaking on condition of anonymity.

+If successful, Henkel - whose Schwarzkopf brand makes it the world's fifth biggest player in salon haircare – would advance to third place in global industry league tables.

+Unilever is the world's eighth largest hair salon player, according to Euromonitor, and has a more cautious approach to deal-making, one source said, adding it could decide to bid for only parts of Coty's portfolio to scale up its presence in specific segments.

-New York-based Colgate Palmolive, which recently bought the skin care unit of France's Laboratoires Filorga Cosmétiques for 1.5 billion euros ($1.66 billion), is expected to enter the race for Coty's brands, facing competition from rivals Unilever and Henkel as well as heavyweight investment funds, the sources said.
+New York-based Colgate-Palmolive recently bought the skin care unit of France's Laboratoires Filorga Cosmétiques for 1.5 billion euros ($1.66 billion) and intends to keep using add-on deals to diversify its offering, the sources said.

-The list of financial sponsors includes Advent, Blackstone BX.N, KKR KKR.N, CVC Capital Partners and BC Partners, they said.
+The list of private equity investors vying for Coty's brands includes Advent, Cinven, Blackstone BX.N, KKR KKR.N, CVC Capital Partners and BC Partners, the sources said.

-One of the sources said Cinven was examining a possible joint bid for the brands.
+But some funds including Cinven are looking for a bidding partner to submit a joint bid as part of an investment consortium, one of the sources said.

 Coty, Henkel, Colgate-Palmolive, Cinven, Advent, CVC and BC Partners declined to comment, while Unilever, Blackstone and KKR were not immediately available for comment.